apache/cloudstack/docs/README.txt

 <!-- Make your modifications below this line.  -->

 <section id="INSERT A UNIQUE SECTION ID HERE, PROBABLY MATCHING THE TITLE BELOW.
 KEEP THE QUOTE MARKS.">
     <title>Text of the section title</title>
-    <para>Here’s the text of a paragraph in this section.</para>
+    <para>Here's the text of a paragraph in this section.</para>
     <para>Always use &PRODUCT; rather than typing CloudStack or CloudPlatform.</para>
     <para>Indent with 4 spaces, not with tab characters.</para>
     <para>To hyperlink to a URL outside this document: <ulink url="http://external URL here">Display text of the link here</ulink></para>
     <para>To hyperlink to another section in this document: <xref linkend="SECTION ID OF THE OTHER SECTION GOES HERE." />
         The publication tools will automatically insert the display text of the link for you.</para>
     <note><para>Use this for all tips and asides.
-Don’t use other tags such as tip.
+Don't use other tags such as tip.
         Our publication tool (publican) prefers the note tag.
-The tool will automatically insert the text NOTE: for you, so please don’t type it.</para></note>
+The tool will automatically insert the text NOTE: for you, so please don't type it.</para></note>
     <warning><para>Use this for anything that is vital to avoid runtime errors.
-Don’t use
+Don't use
         other tags such as caution.
 Our publication tool (publican) prefers the warning tag.
-The tool will automatically insert the text WARNING: for you, so please don’t type it.</para></warning>
+The tool will automatically insert the text WARNING: for you, so please don't type it.</para></warning>
-    <para>Here’s how to do a bulleted list:</para>
+    <para>Here's how to do a bulleted list:</para>
     <itemizedlist>
         <listitem><para>Bulleted list item text.</para></listitem>
     </itemizedlist>
-    <para>Here’s how to do a numbered list.
+    <para>Here's how to do a numbered list.
 These are used for step by step instructions
         or to describe a sequence of events in time.
 For everything else, use a bulleted list.</para>
     <orderedlist>
         <listitem><para>Text of the step</para></listitem>